Bokerchain/Boker/go-ethereum/README.md

 }
 ```

-### Programatically interfacing Geth nodes
+### Programatically interfacing Bokerchain nodes

-As a developer, sooner rather than later you'll want to start interacting with Boker Chain
+As a developer, sooner rather than later you'll want to start interacting with Bokerchain
 network via your own programs and not manually through the console.
-To aid this, Boker Chain has built in
+To aid this, Bokerchain has built in
 support for a JSON-RPC based APIs.
 These can be
 exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).